Henok6399/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# arrays,pointers and strings blob
+# arrays,pointers and strings by chockity